-The natural aging process causes skin to gradually lose firmness and elasticity.
+The natural aging process causes the skin to gradually lose firmness and elasticity.
 Over time, signs of aging appear, and the complexion requires stronger support from within.
-This is when we ask ourselves which collagen to choose for wrinkles to effectively support skin regeneration and maintain a youthful appearance for longer.
+This is when we ask ourselves which collagen to choose for wrinkles to effectively support skin regeneration and maintain a younger appearance for longer.

 Why is collagen important in the fight against wrinkles?